tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * Why is having a documented/formalized API for your applications and libraries important?

-  **Answer:** Improves clarity of what the application can do and how it works on a granular level.
+  **Answer:** It clarifies what the application can do and how it works on a granular level.

   **Answer:** Helps set forth standards from and for your given implementation. (like `EIPS` and `ERCS`)